To Buy: To order, simply email me at

 in close touch with all customers throughout the ordering and shipping

-they are much less expensive, and the success rate has been very good.
+Overnight Express Mail exclusively for the live fish.
+The success rate has been very good.

-by distance from Denver, and size and weight of the box.
-When
+Denver, combined with the weight of the box.
+When an order

-an order is made I must estimate the shipping cost- if
+is made I must estimate the shipping cost- if I ever

 Overnight Express Mail

-to being shipped, and are sent in a carefully packed styrofoam
+and are sent in a carefully packed styrofoam box.
+The

 Receiving Shipped Fish for more

 Fish from this area, and UPS generally runs 3x the cost of USPS, so I do

 be an option.
 Yes, even with USPS delivery, shipping